Lin-Brain-Lab/fMRI-Analysis-For-Mac/FreeSurfer T1 Reconstruction.md

 # FreeSurfer-T1-Reconstruction-For-Mac-Locally
 ### Setting up environment:
+1. Begin this analysis with following the steps from the 'fMRI Pre-Processing' page
-1. Download subject data from server to your local drive.
+2. Download subject data from server to your local drive.
-2. `tcsh`
+3. `tcsh`
-3. `vi .cshrc`
+4. `vi .cshrc`
-4. Copy the following into vi editor (NOTE: Change lines 1, 4, 14, 15 to your respective MatLab version and FreeSurfer and Subject folder location):
+5. Copy the following into vi editor (NOTE: Change lines 1, 4, 14, 15 to your respective MatLab version and FreeSurfer and Subject folder location):

 `setenv FREESURFER_HOME /Applications/freesurfer`